 Colocation facilities are geared toward organizations that want to run workloads on their own hardware but in a remote data center.

-So, how can you co-locate your server computers to a specialized facility?
-Well, it’s quite a simple process and in the long run will probably end up saving you a lot of money, which you can use for other important purchases.
+So, what is colocation, and how can you co-locate your server computers to a specialized facility?
+Well, it’s quite a simple process and, in the long run, it will probably save you a lot of money, which you can use for other important purchases.

-You need to find a local data center that can host and maintain your server and ensure that it is cared for.
-These data centers do have fees, but like mentioned, it tends to be cheaper than holding the hardware yourself and employing someone to manage it.
-There are various data centers in every country that can provide a range of options to fulfil your requirements.
+You need to find a local data centre that can host and maintain your server and ensure that it is cared for.
+These data centres have fees, but as mentioned, it tends to be cheaper than holding the hardware yourself and employing someone to manage it.
+There are various data centres in every country that can provide a range of options to fulfil your requirements.